rht-labs/ubiquitous-journey/README.md

   redhat-cop/argocd-operator
 ```

+OR

-3. Go to the Operator Hub on OpenShift and hit install...
+2. Go to the Operator Hub on OpenShift and hit install...
+Make it a Cluster Scoped Operator.
 But remember, you should try to back up the configuration of the ArgoCD Custom Resource instance for repeatability...

 #### 🤠 Deploying the Ubiquitous Journey
 A handy one liner to deploy all the default software artifacts in this project using their default values.
 Just make sure the namespace you set below is the same one as where your ArgoCD from the prereqs is running :)